Klafyvel/wireguard-manager/README.md

 ![VPN switched on](screenshots/vpn-on.png)
 *VPN switched on, as seen in Waybar.*

-## Pre-requisites
+## Prerequisites

-You need to be able to manage Wireguard using Systemd, even though it should not be too difficult to change the script to use `wg` directly.
+You need to be able to manage Wireguard using systemd, even though it should not be too difficult to change the script to use `wg` directly.

-If your Wireguard interface is `wg0`, enable the service using :
+If your Wireguard interface is `wg0`, enable the service using:

 ```bash
 sudo systemctl enable wg-quick@wg0.service